 The collection of modern and contemporary art contains works dating from the late 18th century to the present day.
 At this moment, a thematic selection, entitled “The Curator's Choice” presents this rich collection from a didactic angle while maintaining a permanent rotation of the collections.
 You will soon find the collection in all its glory in the Vanderborght buildings, a flagship city centre location close to the Grand Place.

-Soon, all art history fans will enthuse about this new museum that will be dedicated to the 1900s, when Brussels, the capital of Europe, was a unique artistic crossroads and the capital of Art Nouveau.
-This sanctuary of cultural history will host paintings, drawings, watercolours, prints, sculptures, photographs, films, models and decorative objets d'art.
+All art history fans will enthuse about this new museum that is dedicated to the 1900s, when Brussels, the capital of Europe, was a unique artistic crossroads and the capital of Art Nouveau.
+This sanctuary of cultural history hosts paintings, drawings, watercolours, prints, sculptures, photographs, films, models and decorative objets d'art.

 Discover this essential cultural centre in the heart of Brussels.
 The Magritte Museum presents an outstanding collection of works by Belgian Surrealist artist René Magritte (1898-1967), one of the world's most famous artists.
 The collection of over 200 works is the largest in the world.
 This museum, with its 2500 m2 of contemporary museography, is the international reference centre for the work of this multidisciplinary artist.